NecipAkgz/fhevm-example-factory/docs/advanced/blind-auction.md

-Encrypted blind auction where bids remain confidential.
-Uses FHE.gt() and FHE.select() to find the winner without revealing losing bids.
-Only the winning price is decrypted.
+Blind Auction with encrypted bids - only the winning price is revealed

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: